 If parents make other arrangements and refuse an offered school, places become available.
 Available places are offered from the respective school waiting list.
 This applies to out of area schools as well.
-This process continues right up to August 2024.
+This process continues right up to August 2025.
 This stage will include changes of preference due to a change of address and late applications.
+Applicants must respond to any updated offers as they can expire.